Oliver-RC/collection-of-crafts/README.md

 - ### Responsive Site
  - The site is responsive across various screen sizes from desktop, tablet and through to mobile.
 The user needs to be able to easily read, navigate and interact with the content across various devices.
  - Specific screen break points are: iphone 5 up to ipad (320px - 767px), ipad up to ipad Pro (768px - 1023px), ipad Pro to desktop (1024px +).
- - The use of both Grid and Flexbox CSS will help create a responsive site.
-Which CSS tool used per page will be based on the layout of the content.
+ - The use of both Grid and Flexbox CSS has helped create a responsive site.
+Which CSS tool used per page is based on the layout of the content.

+ - ### Accessibility
+  - All images have an alt attribute taking into account users who are visually impaired.
+The site has contrasting background colours to text enabling an easy read and themed colourways have been set on the landing page which flows through to the specific pages.
+Semantic HTML has been used to support machines understand the layout of the site.
+All links have hover over effect.

 ## Features Left to Implement
- - The three other craft ideas page to be created: Seasonal Fun, Learn By Craft and Rainy Day Projects.
-The look and feel matches the live Reuse and Play page.
-Content to be sourced and loaded.
  - The form for uploading images to the Picture Board page.
 Need an understanding of backend technology.
+The images then supplied in by the user will need to be sensor checked before gaining permission to be loaded onto the site.
+Terms and conditions would need to be outlined on the site.
  - The form for voting on the Vote page.
 Need an understanding of backend technology.
  - The form for signing up to email newsletters on the Stay In Touch page.
 Need an understanding of backend technology.
+Once the users details have been received, a periodic email is to be sent back to the users supplied email address.
+Terms and conditions and GDPR rules would need to be outlined.
+ - Ongoing periodic update to the imagery and craft content on the site to keep the site refreshed and inspiring.

 ## Technologies Used